mjstahl/elementree/README.md

 # Elementree
 > "Celebrate the code of the problem domain as opposed to the framework."

-Elementree is a very extremely small front-end JavaScript "framework" with a focus on getting the job done with the mimimum amount of framework-y concepts.
+Elementree is an extremely small front-end JavaScript "framework" with a focus on getting the job done with the mimimum amount of framework-y concepts.

-## Elementree is/has...

-* Tiny in size.
-Elementree is less than 6.5 KB with all dependencies and compressed.
-* Minimal cognitive overhead.
-More time focused on the problem domain and less time thumbing through framework documentation.
-* Nothing fancy.
-No transpiling, compiling, or proprietary data shapes.
-Just functions and template strings.

 ## Example